wojtekgalaj/gatsby-starter-netlify-cms/src/pages/about/index.md

 ### New Section
 This was added on the admin page.

+### Yet another Section
+This was added on the admin page, also.

 ### Single origin
 Single-origin coffee is coffee grown within a single known geographic origin.
 Sometimes, this is a single farm or a specific collection of beans from a single country.
 The name of the coffee is then usually the place it was grown to whatever degree available.